Engulfing Pattern Strategy: A Comprehensive Tutorial

 It's important to recognize that after a robust or mature downtrend, the appearance of a bullish engulfing pattern might still face residual selling pressure in the short term.
 As a result, the initial upward move may not be trustworthy, causing the market to retest the lows of the bullish engulfing pattern.
 This is why some traders prefer to wait for the market to revisit the lows of the engulfing pattern before opening a long position.

-Bullish Engulfing Pattern: Wait for a Retest
+Bullish engulfing pattern: Wait for a retest

 The image below illustrates the same concept in the opposite scenario.

-Bearish Engulfing Pattern: Wait for a Retest
+Bearish engulfing pattern: Wait for a retest

 4.3 Confirmation